YohaanKhan/Finalysis/README.md

 ## Configuration / Environment

-You will need FRED and NEWSAPI keys.
+You will need FRED API and NewsAPI keys.
 Generate and load the keys in a .env file.

 ---